ribtoks/code-jamming/_posts/2018-06-09-deploy-to-macos.md

 This is harder.
 Simple copying library or framework to `Frameworks/` in order to deploy it is not enough.
 Libraries as well as executables are of the same ELF (Executable and Linkable Format) format so they also have all these sections like `LC_LOAD_DYLIB` that need to be fixed.
 Also your executable will look for the library in a specific place that was set by the linker and this path also has to be fixed.

-So in order to deploy custom libraries you have to first copy them to `Frameworks/`, fix your app and fix the library in case it has other transitive dependencies on your libs.
+So in order to deploy custom libraries you have to first copy them to `Frameworks/`, fix your app and fix the library in case it has other transitive dependencies on your other libs.

+    # copy library to Frameworks
     cp -v /path/to/library.so HelloWorld.app/Contents/Frameworks/

+    # fix dependency of the main app
     install_name_tool -change "library.so" "@executable_path/../Frameworks/library.so" HelloWorld.app/Contents/MacOS/HelloWorld

     # and dependencies of dependencies